go-people/magento-2/README.md

 The GoPeople_Shipping module provides the models and interfaces for a live carrier integration and pricing.
-You need to extend these abstractions if you are adding new shipping carrier integration.
+You need this extension if you will to intergrate your Magento 2 website with live pricing information from Go People.